 Marijuana Data Study Bill

-As the federal cannabis debate continues, the marijuana data this legislation can collect will help craft policies that promote public health and reform federal cannabis laws.
+Young argued marijuana data will help craft policies that promote health and reform federal cannabis laws.

-“This is a very good bill, and it will help us learn from other states and municipalities that have legalized marijuana,” Young said.
+“This is a very good bill.
+It will help us learn from other states and municipalities that have legalized marijuana,” Young said.

-There has yet to be a comprehensive federal analysis on the effects of state-legalized cannabis on state economies, public health, criminal justice, and employment.
-There has been a massive discrepancy between federal and state policies that has been permitted to exist.
+There has yet to be a comprehensive federal analysis of state-legalized cannabis on state economies, health, criminal justice, and employment.
+There has been a massive discrepancy between federal and state policies that have been permitted to exist.

 “Congress and the American people need reliable facts on the impact of states’ legal marijuana programs.
 We need independent data on how these programs impact state budgets, the public health, and employment.
-This is especially important amid the pandemic, that’s been filled for many with isolation, depression and financial stress that has led to an alarming rise in opioid deaths, especially among communities of color,” said Congresswoman Garcia.
+This is especially important amid the pandemic,” said Congresswoman Garcia.

-The results of the marijuana data study would be submitted to Congress, and the best practices on data collection would be published.
+The results of the marijuana data study would be submitted to Congress.
+The best practices on data collection would be published.

-The Marijuana Data Collection Act is supported by NORML, the National Cannabis Industry Association (NCIA), and the Minority Cannabis Business Association (MCBA).
+The Marijuana Data Collection Act is supported by NORML & the National Cannabis Industry Association (NCIA).
+The Minority Cannabis Business Association (MCBA) also like it.

-Last month Menendez and Paul introduced the CLAIM Act to open up insurance markets to cannabis and cannabis-related businesses.
-They have also cosponsored the SAFE Banking Act that would do the same for the banking system, allowing these state-authorized cannabis businesses to open accounts, write checks, seek financing, accept credit cards from customers, process payroll, and access other banking products.
+Last month Menendez and Paul introduced the CLAIM Act to open insurance markets to cannabis and cannabis-related businesses.
+They have also cosponsored the SAFE Banking Act.
+It would allow cannabis businesses to open accounts, write checks, seek financing, accept credit cards from customers, and process payroll.
+They could also access other banking products.